bengoechea/H2Q-Thermodynamic-Error-Mitigation/README.md

 Apache License 2.0 with patent grant.
 See LICENSE and PATENT.txt.

-**Patent Notice:** This software implements methods covered by U.S. Patent Application 63/927,371.
-Patent rights are granted under Apache 2.0, subject to license termination provisions.
+**Patent Notice:** This software implements methods covered by U.S. Patent Applications 63/927,371 (filed November 29, 2025) and 63/933,465 (filed December 8, 2025).
+Patent rights are granted under Apache License 2.0, subject to license termination provisions.

 For commercial licensing: ken@kenmendoza.com